abridged/collabland-dev/telefrens/intro.md

     - Pass purchasers get front-running protection during the allowlist waiting period because all accounts must be invited to purchase on a 1-time link basis.
     - Allowlist waiting period is customizable, default length is 30 days.

-3. Group highlighting.
+3. Creator Promotion.
-    - Creator Pro groups will be featured when users look through groups they can buy into.
+    - Creator Pro groups will be featured when users search through groups they can buy into.
-    - Group promotion on the [global leaderboard](#leaderboard).
+    - Creator Pro groups will be featured on the [global leaderboard](#leaderboard).

     <!-- - Group promotion in global search -->